 - Travaasa Hana also offers garden suites and condos that are not all-inclusive and available for guests of all ages.

 - Hana is located in a tropical environment and with tropical environments, you might encounter tropical critters.
 That’s nature!
 I no longer freak out have grown to be somewhat accustomed to occasionally seeing a critter.
 We did have geckos in our room.
-We liked to think of them as our friends.

 - I believe most people only stay at Travaasa Hana for a day or two.
 Unfortunately, that short stay doesn’t do this resort justice.
 Consider staying four or more days, especially if you are staying in the sea ranch cottages.